-You’re on safer ground with the cinema’s lobby, seen later when Bella sees Face Punch (yes, that’s made up too) with Jacob and Michael, which is the 1950-style Ridge Theatre and Bowling Alley, 3131 Arbutus Street at 16th Street.
-This fortunately still is a cinema, and was previously seen in Dennis Hopper’s 1980 drama, Out Of The Blue, the cinema/bowling alley complex was sadly demolished in 2013, to be replaced by condos.
+The cinema’s lobby, seen later when Bella sees Face Punch (yes, that’s made up too) with Jacob and Michael, was the 1950-style Ridge Theatre and Bowling Alley, 3131 Arbutus Street at 16th Street.
+Previously seen in Dennis Hopper’s 1980 drama, Out Of The Blue, the cinema/bowling alley complex was sadly demolished in 2013, to be replaced by condos.

 Back at the Paramount, Bella and Jessica are heading east on Columbia Street when Bella spies a bunch of biker boys hanging out on McKenzie Street.
 It’s not really as dangerous as the mysteriously materialising Edward makes out – there is no shady-sounding ‘One Eyed Pete’s’ (the corner ‘bar’ is actually an antiques shop).
 Craving excitement, Bella accepts the offer of a ride along Front Street, beneath the concrete pillars of the raised parking structure.

 Spending time with Jacob, Bella sees Sam and the other lads cliff-jumping at Parthenon Park, a tiny, hard-to-find beachfront park in West Vancouver (which is actually across the bay, north of Vancouver), reached from the end of Parthenon Place.